2.1 – Dual View

 What do you think is the logic here?

-Therefore, when inflation is on the rise, expect the central banks to take a hawkish stance and increase the interest rates.
-When interest rates increase, the domestic currency strengths!
+Therefore, when inflation is on the rise, expect the central banks to take a hawkish stance and increase the interest rates when interest rates increase, the domestic currency strengths!

 Therefore, as I mentioned earlier, the relationship between interest rates and currencies is a little tricky.
-So traders eagerly track inflation data to figure out what the central banks are likely to do, and accordingly take positions on the currency pair.
+So traders eagerly track inflation data to figure out what the central banks are likely to do and accordingly take positions on the currency pair.

-Consumer Price Index (CPI) – The CPI is a time series data, averaged out to capture the prices of basic goods and services.
+Consumer Price Index (CPI) – The CPI is a time-series data, averaged out to capture the prices of basic goods and services.
 Hence the CPI is a measure for inflation.
 A rising CPI means inflation is increasing, and vice versa.
-For the most accurate Indian CPI data and information check this website
+For the most accurate Indian CPI data and information check this website.

 Gross Domestic Product (GDP) – The GDP of a country represents the total Rupee value (for Indian GDP of course) of all the goods and services produced in the country for a given year.
-As you can imagine the GDP would be a massive number and it does not make sense to repeat the GDP number while making estimates or during conversations.
+As you can imagine, the GDP would be a massive number, and it does not make sense to repeat the GDP number while making estimates or during conversations.
 Therefore one always refers to the GDP as a growth rate.
-For example if the GDP of a country is 7.1%, it means that the GPD number is growing at a rate of 7.1%.
+For example, if the GDP of a country is 7.1%, it means that the GPD number is growing at a rate of 7.1%.

 Higher the GDP growth rate, higher is the investor confidence in that country, and therefore the stronger the countries domestic currency.

-Key takeaways form this chapter
+Key takeaways from this chapter